Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Related Work

-\paragraph{Visio-Linguistic Compositionality:} Multiple works have created benchmarks for testing vision-language foundation models (VLMs) on their compositional reasoning capabilities.
-For example, Winoground \citep{thrush2022winoground} is a manually curated set of 400 test cases, each having two images paired with one sentence each, where the sentences have the same word content while differing in the ordering of words.
-They find that all models evaluated in their study, including CLIP, perform below chance performance on the image-text matching tasks proposed in their paper. \citet{diwan-etal-2022-winoground} study the Winoground dataset and find that along with compositionality, models may have to solve additional challenges, including handling ambiguous image-text pairings and visually difficult or unusual examples. \citet{yuksekgonul2022and} proposed the Attribution, Relation, and Order benchmark (ARO) for a larger scale evaluation of VLMs ability to understand attribute binding information, relations between objects, and order of words in a sentence. \citet{ma2022crepe} proposed the CREPE dataset for measuring two aspects of compositionality, systematic generalization and productivity.
-All benchmarks suggest that contrastively trained models have severe difficulty in compositional reasoning.
-As a remedy, \citet{yuksekgonul2022and} proposed creating targeted hard negatives text by swapping linguistic elements, SyViC \citet{cascantebonilla2023going} fine-tunes CLIP with a million scale dataset of synthetic images-text pairs, generated for improving relational and attribute understanding of CLIP.
-To improve these downstream task-specific approaches, we develop a coarse-to-fine contrastive learning framework to match an image with texts of multiple complexities, and this serves as a general-purpose solution to improve fine-grained and hierarchical text understanding, thereby improving compositionality.
+\paragraph{Contrastive Vision-Language Pre-training:} Large-scale contrastive learning for Vision and Language is utilized to create models like CLIP \citep{radford2021learning} and ALIGN \citep{jia2021scaling}.
+These models showcase impressive performance on a variety of tasks, including image classification, text and image retrieval, image captioning \citep{mokady2021clipcap}, object detection \citep{zhong2022regionclip, li2022grounded} etc. \paragraph{Visio-Linguistic Compositionality:} Various studies have introduced benchmarks for assessing the compositional reasoning abilities of vision-language foundation models (VLMs).
+For instance, Winoground \citep{thrush2022winoground} is a handpicked collection of 400 test cases, each comprising two images and two sentences.
+Sentences have the same word content and differ in word-order. \citet{diwan-etal-2022-winoground} show that the Winoground dataset tests additional challenges along with compositionality, including handling ambiguous image-text pairs and unusual examples. \citet{yuksekgonul2022and} proposed the ARO benchmark for probing VLMs ability to understand Attribute, Relations, and Word-Order. \citet{ma2022crepe} proposed CREPE for measuring two aspects of compositionality: systematic generalization and productivity.
+All benchmarks suggest that contrastively trained VLMs have severe difficulty in compositional reasoning.
+As a remedy, NegCLIP \citep{yuksekgonul2022and} and Teaching SVLC \citep{doveh2023teaching} create targeted rule-based and LLM-guided hard negative sentences, SyViC \citep{cascantebonilla2023going} fine-tunes CLIP with million scale synthetic images-text pairs, for improving relational and attribute understanding.
+We observe that previous methods are either highly dependent on how clean the training data is, use expensive LLM's for data augmentation or use synthetic datasets that require special solutions to resolve the synthetic-to-real domain gap.
+We hence develop a coarse-to-fine contrastive learning framework that matches images with texts of multiple complexities, which serves as a general-purpose solution to improve fine-grained and hierarchical text understanding, thereby improving compositionality. \paragraph{Scene Graphs} are structured representations of visual scenes, consisting of objects, their attributes, and relationships between objects.
+Scene graphs are beneficial for a range of tasks including image retrieval \citep{wu2019unified, johnson2015image}, image captioning \citep{yang2019auto}, and image generation \citep{johnson2018image} among others.